Scott Stadthagen

-Gregory Scott Stadthagen Jr. is an American politician serving as a member of the Alabama House of Representatives for the 9th district.
-He is a member of the Republican Party.
-In November 2022, Stadthagen's Republican colleagues elected him Majority Leader of the Alabama State House.
+Gregory Scott Stadthagen Jr. is an American politician who is a member of the Alabama House of Representatives, representing the 9th district since 2018.
+He was elected under the Republican Party and, as of 2026, is the incumbent chair of the Alabama Republican Party.

+Stadthagen held the position of majority leader in the Alabama House of Representatives from 2022 to 2026.
+He resigned from the majority leader position to run for chair of the Alabama Republican Party; Stadthagen was elected and sworn in as chairman on March 7, 2026.

 Education and early career

 Stadthagen graduated from the University of West Alabama with a B.S. in 2002.

 Stadthagen started his business, Hagen Homes Incorporated, in 2005, which he owned until 2018, when he announced his run for the Alabama House of Representatives.
 He holds many local leadership positions in Hartselle, including Chair of the Hartselle Area Chamber Commerce, member of the Economic Development group of Hartselle, member of the Morgan County Builders Association, member of the Hartselle Rotary, member of the Hartselle Kiwanis, and member of the Leadership of Hartselle Association.